top of page

 Co-Researcher KOB

-The website contains a collection of practice informed resources which are intended to support people to undertake collective political action to bring about social-environmental just change.
-These resources were co-produced in the West of Ireland using a creative participatory action research approach.
-The research involved the collective contributions of 14 public co-researchers and 35 public participants who co-created and participated in a series of creative holistic praxis workshops.
+The workshop practice developed through this research was a fusion of art-based Popular Adult Education, Social Practice Art, the Arts and Crafts Movement, (Social) Permaculture, STEAM, Transdisciplinary learning and research, and deep forms of Education for Sustainability.
+This toolkit aims to support inclusive public participation in activism, community capacity building for collective action ,and strategic interdisciplinary collaborations.
+The research took place in the West of Ireland using a creative participatory action research approach.
+This involved the collective contributions of 14 public co-researchers and 35 public participants who co-created and participated in a series of creative holistic praxis workshops.

 P1030506 (Large).JPG